open-cloud/xos/docs/example_service.md

 directory of the service.

 The on-boarding recipe is a TOSCA specification that lists all of the resources for your synchronizer.
-It's basically a collection of everything that has been created above.
 For example, here is the on-boarding recipe for *ExampleService*:

 ```